OscarJauffret/Tomate-Mozza/devlog.md

 - Tried to tweak the learning rate.
 - Fixed a bug in the reward calculation.
 One term was too large.
 - Started to change the way the agent views the map.
 Now we will use a graph where the turns are the nodes.
 The agent's position will be based on the edge it is closest to.

+---

+### 24 March 2025, 6h

+- Work in the graph branch.
+We can now properly get the relative position of the agent on the road section and calculate the reward based on the distance traveled.